You'll Like The 2011 Chevrolet Traverse If...

-The 2010 Chevrolet Traverse LS has a Manufacturer's Suggested Retail Price (MSRP) starting around $30,000.
+The 2011 Chevrolet Traverse LS has a Manufacturer's Suggested Retail Price (MSRP) starting around $30,000.
 All-wheel drive adds about another $2,000 to the bottom line.
 1LT and 2LT trim push the price into the mid-$30,000 range, while a fully-loaded LTZ with all-wheel drive is expected to top out around just over $45,000.
 Our Fair Purchase Price reflects real-world transaction prices, so be sure to check and see what others are paying before you begin negotiations.
 Competitors such as the Toyota Highlander and Ford Flex are priced similarly, while the Hyundai Veracruz generally lists for less.
-We expect the Traverse to hold better values than its sister-vehicles from Buick and GMC, but below those of the Honda Pilot and Toyota Highlander.
+We expect the Traverse to hold better values than its sister-vehicle the Buick Enclave, as well as the Ford Flex, but below those of the Honda Pilot, GMC Acadia and Toyota Highlander.

 Every Traverse comes standard with six airbags, including full-length side curtain airbags, front side-impact airbags and front passenger airbags.
 Also standard are StabiliTrak stability control with roll mitigation technology, one year subscription to OnStar with Turn-by-turn navigation, AM/FM stereo with CD and XM Satellite Radio, power windows, mirrors and door locks, rear wiper washer, cruise control, 17-inch wheels, Smart Slide second row seat and flush-folding third-row seat.